OmniDB/doc/src/en/09_visualizing_data.md

 #### Complete graph

 This graph displays tables with all its columns and respective data types.
-Additionally, edges now are labeled with information about the specific foreign key.
-To access it just right click the root node of the tree and then select the action *Render Graph > Complete Graph*:
+To access it just right click the schema you want in the tree and then select the action *Render Graph > Complete Graph*:

 ![](https://raw.githubusercontent.com/OmniDB/doc/master/img/image_060.png)